5-Wood Vs 3-Hybrid: Which One Should You Carry & Why

 How Do I Choose Clubs?

-Whether you're still unsure or perhaps leaning toward a particular club, we would urge that you give both clubs a try.
+Whether you’re still unsure or perhaps leaning toward a particular club, we would urge that you give both clubs a try.
 Visit a local golf store with a simulator and put both to the test.
+A professional club fitter will help you choose the best clubs for your game.

 Consideration should be given to club speed, ball speed, curve, and spin rate.
 Take care that the spin rate is not excessive.
 The spin rate should be between 3500 and 5500.
 Anything more results in distance loss and an excessive spin rate for a club in this category.